American Apparel sees bright future after bankruptcy

 American Apparel has been dogged for years by changing spending habits among teen shoppers and has been embroiled in litigation related to Charney.
 The founder of the company was fired last year as chief executive after an internal investigation into potential misconduct, including allegations of sexual harassment.

-An attorney for Charney has said Charney was never found to have committed sexual harrassment.
+An attorney for Charney has said Charney was never found to have committed sexual harassment.
 “He was fired because he wouldn’t relinquish control of his company,” said Keith Fink in a statement.

 Charney, who is listed among the company’s creditors, did not appear at the creditors meeting.